The Security of Your Home - What You Can Do to Improve It

 For a non-emergency call, you should call the RMP Station (Military - 94879 - 2223; or Civilian: 05254 982 2223).
 They will record the details, and if needed, they will liaise with the German Civil Police (GCP) on your behalf.

-You can also contact the RMP in BFG via email or social media:
+You can also contact the RMP in BFG via email:

 Due to the distance between many SFA in BFG and the one remaining Military Police Station in Sennelager, the response time for an RMP patrol can be too long in the case of an emergency.
 Therefore, unless you live in the Sennelager/Paderborn area, emergency calls should always be made to the GCP (emergency telephone number - 110).
 If you are unable to make contact with the GCP due to language problems, then a call should be made to the RMP emergency number (05254 982 2222), when the duty interpreter will contact GCP on the your behalf.